 If you’ve watched even one of the videos from the 100+ free video library available on this blog, you probably know that I have a microwave in my kitchen.

 Do I use it for cooking or heating anything that my family consumes?

 No. I haven’t used a microwave to heat or cook anything in many, many years.
 I much prefer my small countertop convection oven which doesn’t heat food unnaturally and create carcinogens like a microwave does.

 Why don’t I just remove the microwave from my kitchen then?
 The truth is that the microwave can function as a handy airtight cupboard and proves quite useful for other tasks besides cooking and heating believe it or not.

 I mentioned in one of my videos that I frequently use it for airtight, room temperature storage of freshly baked breads, cookies, and other baked goods.

 It also works very well for making homemade raw yogurt.
 It is, of course, made from unpasteurized milk.

 If you don’t have access to raw yogurt, whether regular or Greek, then you don’t know what you’re missing.
 Pasteurized yogurt even if organic pales in comparison to the digestibility and nutrient value of raw yogurt, so if you are able to snag some raw milk from a local farm, here’s how to make it into raw yogurt.

-*This helpful recipe idea was given to me by my friend Cynthia Calisch, who recently passed away.
+*This helpful recipe idea was given to me by my friend Cynthia Calisch, who has passed away.
 May she rest in peace.